 Examples of Point Changes

-This page gives examples of point changes for a single match.
+This page gives examples of point changes for various scenarios.
 See How the Rating System Works for an explanation of how the rating system works and the terminology used below.
+The example categories are

 The number of points gained or lost in a single match depends on both the ratings (means) of the two players and on their standard deviations.
 Ignoring the standard deviations when looking at point changes is a frequent cause of confusion.
 The larger the standard deviation of a player’s rating, the less sure we are of the player’s playing strength, and so a single match result should have more effect, i.e., the match should be given more weight.
 Conversely, the smaller a player’s standard deviation, the surer we are of the player’s playing strength, and so a single match should have less effect.